flashbots/suave-specs/specs/rigil/mevm.md

 1. **Universal Access**: If a `ConfidentialComputeRequest` allows "any peeker", the function searches the `CallerStack` for a caller different from the precompile, granting access upon finding one.

 2. **Restricted Access and Validation**:
-   - The function checks if the precompile is explicitly authorized to access bid data.
+   - The function checks if the precompile is explicitly authorized to access the data record.
    - It then validates each caller in the `CallerStack` against the `AllowedPeekers` list.
 If an authorized caller is found, access is granted.

 3. **Error Handling**: